MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

 **Estimated Time: 30 minutes**

 Students will explore the Azure Portal and use it to create an Azure VM with SQL Server 2019 installed.
-Then they will connect to the virtual machine through Remote Desktop Protocol and restore a database using SQL Server Management Studio.
+Then they will connect to the virtual machine through Remote Desktop Protocol.

-The students will:

-- Interact with the Azure portal

-- Create a SQL Server Virtual Machine

-- Use SQL Server Management Studio to restore a database

 You are a database administrator for AdventureWorks.
 You need to create a test environment for use in a proof of concept.
 The proof of concept will use SQL Server on an Azure Virtual Machine and a backup of the AdventureWorksDW database.
 You need to set up the Virtual Machine, restore the database, and query it to ensure it is available.